 Bone marrow biopsy and possible molecular testing of the bone marrow sample

 Chromosome and/or DNA analysis of blood cells and bone marrow samples.

 Treatment for MDS varies based on symptoms, state of disease, and quality of life.
 All patients will continue to require routine bloodwork and monitoring of symptoms.
 Other treatments may include:

 Supportive care such as antibiotics to treat infections, red blood cells, or platelet transfusions improves anemia and prevents bleeding.

 Red blood cell stimulating growth factors

 Stem cell transplant

-We understand that receiving a cancer diagnosis can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your oncologist / hematologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that receiving a cancer diagnosis can be a very scary and emotional time for patients and their families.
+Therefore. t is very important to discuss any questions or concerns you may have with your oncologist/hematologist.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.